BrighterCommand/Docs/source/BuildingAPipeline.rst

 where that approach does not work, and so this option is supported as well.

-.. |image0| image:: images/PipesAndFilters.png
+.. |PipesAndFilters| image:: _static/images/PipesAndFilters.png
-.. |image1| image:: images/RussianDoll.png
+.. |RussianDoll| image:: _static/images/RussianDoll.png